 Leviticus 19:34, Ruth 2:5-12, Matthew 25:35-36, John 4:1-26, Acts 16:6-10

-God stepped out of His heavenly throne room and into our broken world to rescue all those who would hear His voice.
+That’s why God the Son stepped out of heaven and into our broken world: to rescue all those who would hear His voice.
 As we follow Him further and further out of darkness and into the light, we are called to help those we can along the way.
-For some of these “strangers,” that might mean spiritual encouragement and investment; for others it might mean physically going out of our way to try to provide for a simple felt need.
+With some of these “strangers,” that might mean offering spiritual encouragement and investment; with others, it might mean going out of our way to try to provide for a physical need.

-You were a stranger in the land of Egypt.
-Now, if your faith is in Christ, you walk the path to the Promised Land.
-Give aid, love freely, and live generously along the way.
-When we open our hearts to the stranger, Jesus tells us that we open our hearts to Him.
+So give aid, love freely, and live generously along the way.
+When we open our hearts to the stranger, we open our hearts to Jesus.